 - Exemption of pioneer and registered enterprises under the Investment Incentives Act (RA No. 5186)

-Tip: Studying the above list, income and revenues derived from outside the Philippines, derived from non-profit, purely educational, and government institution are usually not taxable.
+Tip: Studying the above list, income and revenues derived from outside the Philippines, derived from non-profit, purely educational, and government institutions, are usually not taxable.

 Tax Exemptions for Estate Tax in the Philippines

-Estate Tax is simply the tax we pay when a person died and they made us their beneficiary or heir of their properties and assets.
-On the transfer of these assets and properties, we may pay estate tax.
+Estate Tax is simply the tax we pay after a person dies or during the settlement of their estate for the beneficiary or heir of the properties and assets.
+We may pay estate tax on the transfer of these assets and properties.
 However, there are exemptions:

 - The merger of the usufruct in the owner of the naked title